Basic Techniques

 Fume hood

 If a fire breaks out in the lab, the priority is the safety of everyone involved.
-Do not focus on turning off instruments as this will unlikely make any difference in the growth of the fire.
-Focus on getting everyone out of the lab as quickly as possible to ensure the safety of all individuals.
+Leave immediately, activate the fire alarm, and notify the teaching assistant.
+Do not focus on turning off the instruments.

 Data Analysis